 This is an Irish Castle that is rich with Irish History.
 You may have read about the Bloody chapel where a priest and many prisoners were killed.
 This place is also pretty famous for one particular haunting; The Elemental is a hunched beast, which is mostly associated with the smell of sulfur and flesh.
 During the renovation of the castle, people found a dungeon where prisoners were thrown in and left to die.

 This place is actually in New Jersey and Shades of Death is the name of the road.
 The road leads to an unnamed lake.
 It is usually referred to as Ghost Lake.
 The lake will always have vapors over it and the sky overhead will be always bright no matter what time is it.
 Also, ghosts of the victims, of this road, are known to roam it at night.

 This was the house of terror and torture for many poor souls.
 Many former soldiers were held prisoners here and they would then be electrocuted and lashed.
 They were bound to follow some very inhuman and disgusting orders.
 It is said that more than seventeen thousand ghosts of the victims are roaming the museum now.

 1. The Mines of Paris

-The infinite tunnels below the streets of Paris, these unmarked and unmapped tunnels and are known for being deadly.
-The tunnels are claustrophobic, narrow, watery, human bones are littered all over them and some strange paintings on the walls that are either a plea for help or some message.
-This is not a place where you would want to be because there are unscheduled holes in the way that will drop you thousands of miles under the earth.
+The infinite tunnels below the streets of Paris are unmarked and unmapped tunnels that are known for being deadly.
+The tunnels are claustrophobic, narrow, and watery.
+Human bones are littered all over them.
+There are strange paintings on the walls that are either a plea for help or some other message.
+This is not a place where you would want to be because there are unscheduled holes on the way that will drop you thousands of miles under the earth.